|►||Costs & Financial Assistance|

 This course examines how regional and global security agendas are evolving in response to issues that increasingly are non-military and longer-term in nature.
 Using the Middle East as an example, students will contextualize the changing relationship between ‘traditional’ and ‘new’ security paradigms within a broader political, economic, social, and demographic framework.
 Topics of analysis will encompass resource (food, water, energy) insecurity, demographic pressures and structural imbalances, challenges facing resource-rich states in the transition to post-oil political economies, and the wider threat from environmental degradation and climate change.

-Students will be introduced to their Task Force challenge, meet with their Task Force advisor and arrange a briefing by their client.
+Each spring and summer quarter, MAAIS students will work in teams to tackle a challenging international affairs issue and provide actionable policy recommendations to an external client.
+We will look to Civic Council members to suggest Task Force ideas – complex matters that their organizations are grappling with at the time, on which a group of professional students from diverse cultural and professional backgrounds may be able to provide an interesting perspective.
+During spring quarter, students will be introduced to their Task Force challenge, meet with their Task Force advisor and arrange a briefing by their client.
 Students will work outside of the classroom to define the scope of the challenge, undertake in-depth analysis of the underlying issues, and begin to flesh out actionable policy and programmatic recommendations.

 The World Today and Tomorrow

 This course provides a capstone experience for MAAIS students, with an opportunity to reflect upon and synthesize what they have learned in their previous coursework.
 The course also guides students into applying their knowledge to realistic analyses of current problems in international studies through an intensive simulation experience, which emphasizes leadership, negotiation, and real-time crisis management and decision-making.